Southeast Asian Fintech Deals Rise 29%by Fintechnews Singapore March 20, 2017

-Investors are also exited about fintech, which promises to bring financial services to Southeast Asia’s unbanked.
+Investors are also excited about fintech, which promises to bring financial services to Southeast Asia’s unbanked.

 Garena began as a gaming platform but later launched three additional lines of business: BeeTalk, a chat app, Shopee, an online marketplace, and Airpay, a payments platform.

 According to CB Insights, East Ventures, 500 Startups and Golden Gate Ventures are the three most active fintech investors in Southeast Asia.

 East Ventures has invested in the likes of StockRadars, a Thailand-based service providing mobile-based analytics and insight for trading, Jurnal, an Indonesian online accounting software, and Omise, a Thai company providing a payment management platform to businesses.

 500 Startups has invested in the likes of Singapore’s Call Levels, a real-time financial monitoring and notifications app, and Omise, while Golden Gate Ventures has invested in Filipino Ayannah, Singapore’s payments startup Codapay, as well as credit scoring startup Lenddo, and personal finance portal MoneySmart, among others.